Rheineck–Walzenhausen mountain railway: History

 The concession for the construction of a rail link between Rheineck and Walzenhausen was granted in 1889.
 The Drahtseilbahn-Gesellschaft Rheineck-Walzenhausen company started construction in 1895 and the line opened on 27 June 1896.
 As constructed, the line was a water operated funicular railway that linked the current upper station at Walzenhausen with a lower station at Ruderbach, some 0.7 km short of Rheineck station.
-In 1909, a connecting tram line was opened, initially operated by a gasolene powered tram and later electrified.
+In 1909, a connecting tram line was opened, initially operated by a gasoline-powered tram and later electrified.
 The owning company would subsequently change its name to Bergbahn Rheineck-Walzenhausen AG.